Secretary of State

 Allow plenty of time to complete all necessary steps if you have changed your name and you need to renew your driver's license.
 If you delay, there is a risk that your license will expire before your renewal can be processed.
 An expired driver's license is not accepted as proof of identity by the Social Security Administration.

 All Secretary of State offices accept cash, checks, money orders, Discover, MasterCard or Visa debit or credit cards at the counter.
 Make checks and money orders out to "State of Michigan."

-Do not let your driver's license expire unless you will no longer be driving.
+Don't let your driver's license expire unless you are no longer driving.
 Driving without a valid license is illegal.
 If a driver's license expires on a Saturday, Sunday, or legal holiday, the expiration date of the driver's license is extended to include the next business day before assessing a $7 late fee.
-Chauffeur's licenses are not assessed a late fee.
+Chauffeur's licenses aren't assessed a late fee.

 Note: Your situation may differ from the explanations provided.
 Please check with our Information Center at (888) SOS-MICH (767-6424) to make sure you have all the correct paperwork before going to a branch office.